UniView: Enhancing Novel View Synthesis From A Single Image By Unifying Reference Features: Methodology

 The Meta-Adapter comprises two components: a Base-Adapter and an additional Meta-Controller.
 The Base-Adapter, denoted as \(\mathcal{F} _{\varTheta}^{base}\left( \cdot \right) \), is composed of a frozen image encoder, trainable zero convolution layers and trainable dimension-matching layers including linear and linear normalization layers for feature dimension alignment.

-The Meta-Controller, denoted as \(\mathcal{F} _{\varTheta'}^{meta}\left( \cdot \right) \) shares an identical architecture with the Base-Adapter while maintaining different trainable parameters \(\varTheta'\).
+The Meta-Controller, denoted as \(\mathcal{F} _{\varTheta'}^{meta}\left( \cdot \right) \), shares an identical architecture with the Base-Adapter while maintaining different trainable parameters \(\varTheta'\).
 It takes a set of paired \(I_{c}\) and \(I_{ref}\) as input.
-After passing through the image encoder, the paired features are concatenated into a single feature before the linear and linear normalization layers.
-If we conceptualize the Base-Adapter as a water faucet, then the Meta-Controller serves as the valve on this faucet, dynamically controlling the intensity of reference signals.
+After passing through the image encoder, the paired features are concatenated into a single feature before the linear and layer normalization layers.
 As the Meta-Controller and Base-Adapter are jointly trained, the dynamic control signals generated by the Meta-Controller are inherently adaptive.
 The meta control signals generated by the Meta-Controller are injected into the pre-trained diffusion model through two distinct mechanisms.
 On the one hand, the control signals are first processed through a zero convolution layer and subsequently combined with the output of the Base-Adapter via summation before going through the decoupled triple attention.
 The output of this pathway can be formally denoted as: \(y_{meta1}\,\,=\,\,\mathcal{F} _{\varTheta'}^{meta}\left( I_{pair} \right) \) where \(I_{pair}\) is paired \(I_{c}\) and \(I_{ref}\).
-Then, the complete output of the Base-Adapter can be expressed as:

-On the other hand, the meta signals \(y_{meta2}\) generated by the Meta-Controller are directly injected into the pre-trained diffusion model via decoupled triple attention.
-Totally, the adaptive dynamic control signals \(y_{control}\) produced by the Meta-Adapter can be formulated as:
+Then, the complete output of the Base-Adapter can be expressed as: On the other hand, the meta signals \(y_{meta2}\) generated by the Meta-Controller are directly injected into the pre-trained diffusion model via decoupled triple attention.
+Totally, the adaptive dynamic control signals \(y_{control}\) produced by the Meta-Adapter can be formulated as: The Meta-Controller learns an implicit gating mechanism end-to-end.
+By minimizing training loss on conflicting pairs, it adaptively modulates \(y_{meta1}\) and \(y_{meta2}\) to suppress misleading guidance from misaligned references while preserving useful priors.

-The Meta-Controller need not explicitly compute a matching score to control the Base-Adapter but rather learns the matching relationship implicitly in an end-to-end manner.
-Since the input \(I_{pair}\) of the Meta-Controller contains both the condition image and the reference image, it inherently possesses all the necessary information for comparison.

-When training sample pairs (\(I_{c}\), \(I_{ref}\)) contain large inconsistencies, overly strong control signals (\(y_{meta1}\), \(y_{meta2}\)) from the Meta-Controller cause pathological overfitting to \(I_{ref}\).
-This produces outputs that diverge from ground truth, elevating loss values.
-Through the backpropagation, the parameters \(\varTheta'\) of the Meta-Controller would be adjusted, making it more likely to produce weaker control signals when encountering similar high-discrepancy inputs in the future.
-This mechanism achieves the implicit regulation.